 At the trial of the action, the plaintiff advanced the tort of spoliation against Mr. Moyse, the first time such a claim had been advanced to trial in Ontario.
-The court dismissed the action against Mr. Moyse was dismissed in its entirety (2016 ONSC 5271 (CanLII),http://canlii.ca/t/gt24t).
+The court dismissed the action against Mr. Moyse in its entirety (2016 ONSC 5271 (CanLII),http://canlii.ca/t/gt24t).
 Mr. Moyse was wholly successful on appeal.
-The Court of Appeal for Ontario dismissed the appeal from the trial judge, and the motion for the motion for leave to appeal the costs decision (The Catalyst Capital Group Inc. v.
+The Court of Appeal for Ontario dismissed the appeal from the trial judge, and the motion for leave to appeal the costs decision (The Catalyst Capital Group Inc. v.
 Moyse, 2018 ONCA 283 (CanLII), http://canlii.ca/t/hr4gx).

 Awards and Honours